Why homeownership is still a smart financial move

 Property owners actually possess record levels of equity in today's housing market (levels that jumped by $1 trillion between 2019 and 2020).
 In addition, many lessons were learned from The Great Recession.
 Most notably, due to the reforms spelled out in the 2010 Dodd-Frank Act, lenders have introduced tighter standards for home purchases in terms of debt-to-income ratio (DTI), employment and credit scores.
 In short, borrowers are better vetted.

-In addition, because fixed rates are so low ARMs are less attractive and 15- and 30-year rate mortgages are increasingly popular.
 While it’s unlikely every last speculator has been weeded out from the marketplace, the preconditions for a housing bubble just don’t seem to be there on a mass scale.
 Across the real estate index, buyers, sellers and mortgage providers are more savvy, more prepared—and more thorough.

 What’s a first-time homebuyer to do?

-While millions of homes were bought and sold over the past year and half, not everyone has found it easy to participate in this climate of rising prices, low inventory and daunting competition that manifests itself in heated bidding wars.
+Not everyone has found it easy to participate in this climate of rising prices, low inventory and daunting competition that manifests itself in heated bidding wars.
 Accordingly, buying a home today poses certain challenges, especially for first-time homebuyers.
 Existing homeowners can always leverage their current home for down payment and other costs.
 First-time participants have no such luxury.

 Let’s review a few things you can do to seize an advantage and make homebuying in today’s market more affordable and less stressful.